 Whether you write descriptions for the other stuff you pin or not, writing descriptions for YOUR content is totally necessary.

 What do you include in this description?
-Three things:
+Keywords.

 Let’s break it down.

-As for keywords, one of the MOST important principles of SEO is to use keywords to attract the right people.
+One of the MOST important principles of SEO is to use keywords to attract the right people.
 What would someone be searching for in order to find this particular pin?
-Make a list of 5-10 words or phrases, then add those keywords into your pin’s conversational description.
+Make a list of 5-10 long-tail keywords, then add the best ones into your pin’s description.